A Day In Wooster, OH

 A TWO SHOW DAY!

-On February 5th, The Improvaneers! had the incredible honor of performing not once—but twice—for the Wooster High School community, thanks to the amazing efforts of the Best Buddies chapter.
+On February 5th, The Improvaneers! had the incredible honor of performing not once—but twice—for the Wooster High School community, thanks to the amazing efforts of their local Best Buddies chapter.

 During the School Day